tiago-gsantos/ist-apren-proj2/README.md

-# Apren - Homework 2
+# Apren - Project 2
 Homework 2 of the Machine Learning course @ IST - 2024/25

 ### Objective